trungmanhhuynh/Computer-Vision-Conferences/README.md

 1. ICASSP 2020.
 Due: October 21, 2019.
 When May 4 — 8, 2020, When, where: Barcelona, Spain
 1. CVPR 2020.
 Due: November 15, 2019, when: June 16 - 18, 2020, where: USA.
 Link: http://cvpr2020.thecvf.com/
 ---
 #

+IEEE Robotics and Automation Letters: Journal in conjunction with some conferences. https://www.ieee-ras.org/publications/ra-l

 Some notes:
 IV: